This chocolate peanut butter is healthy and delicious. This recipe is made from scratch by using raw peanuts that are roasted in air fryer.

 Including peanut in your daily diet is a definite plus.
 One favourite way to consume peanuts is by spreading it on bread and having a quick and easy peanut butter sandwich.

-This peanut butter is so easy to make that it is done in under 5 minutes if you have roasted skinned peanuts at hand.
+This homemade peanut butter is so easy to make that it is done in under 5 minutes if you have roasted skinned peanuts at hand.

 If not, you just need to roast the peanuts, skin them and then just blitz them in your blender.